 - Develop a clear definition of their goals and ideals and select and educate members as to the groups identity.

 - Provide a method for giving service to others through community service projects.
 Each registered student organization is required to complete a minimum of four (4) community service projects, two per semester.

 - Promote active participation in all campus events and develop positive relationships with other campus organizations.
-Registered student organizations are required to adhere to the Office of Center for Student Involvement and the Student Organization Council requirements.
+Registered student organizations are required to adhere to the Office of Student Life and the Student Organization Council requirements.
 This is created to assist in the unity of all Barry University student organizations

 New Student Organization Registration Procedure

-Students wishing to form a new student organization should contact the Office of Center for Student Involvement .
+Students wishing to form a new student organization should contact the Office of Student Life.

 Criteria for Recognition

 The criteria to be used to judge whether a proposed student organization deserves to be recognized by the University is as follows:

 - Is there an identifiable need for the organization at Barry University